-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of

-Regulation does not include a list of socially sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

+Sustainability

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 Product name: VIG Marathon ESG Multi-Asset Investment Fund